TomerEpshtein/robotics_project/docs.md

 ### RRT*

-I implemented the RRT* star algorithm.
+I implemented the RRT* algorithm.
 The implementation is in the path [mrmp/solvers/rrt_star/](https://github.com/TomerEpshtein/robotics_project/tree/master/mrmp/solvers/rrt_star).
-Under this folder there exists all the relevant files to RRT* solver which I'll explain about:
+This folder contains the following files:

 1. <em>random_points_in_polygon_generator.py</em> -<br />
     In this file the responsibility for generating